CodeScoring/docs/docs/osa/jfrog_osa.md

   # Allows this user to skip scan
   skipScanUser: codescoring

+  # Set to 'true' if you use Docker Access Method 'Sub domain' or 'Port'(ex: docker-local.company-jfrog.com, company-jfrog.com:25000 ).
+  # Default: false
+  stripRepoNameInDockerImageName: false

 # Settings per repository, you must specify repository name for it to be scanned by plugin.
 repositories:
   docker-remote: